rba1aji/learning-react/README.md

 react app  made from pc vscode
+I use this repository for practicing the concepts of react.js

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).